ElioCarmelitano/Export-ClobbaGroupMembers/README.md

 Created specifically named groups for a Clobba deployment.
-This scripts was to report on groups members for licence reconciliation.
+This script was to report on groups members for licence reconciliation.
+Change the prefix and suffix filters as needed.

 # Export-ClobbaGroupMembers
 .SYNOPSIS